No products in the cart.

-On the 29th of December in 2013 was skiing, the Michael Schumacher accident site was in Méribel, France when he fell in an off-piste area hitting his head against a rock.
+On the 29th of December in 2013 Michael Schumacher was skiing, the accident site was in Méribel, France when he fell in an off-piste area hitting his head against a rock.
 He had a helmet on but the impact was strong enough to cause very serious head injuries.
-Schumacher was quickly transported to Grenoble hospital with a helicopter where he had 2 surgeries to remove blood and relieve pressure from the brain and was put into a medically induced coma.
+Schumacher was quickly transported to Grenoble hospital by a helicopter where he had 2 surgeries to remove blood and relieve pressure from the brain and was put into a medically induced coma.
 Six months later in June of 2014, he was awakened from the coma and flew back to Switzerland where he started his rehabilitation journey.
 First in Lausanne’s University Hospital and from September he went home to his family.

 After the crash, people speculated that the GoPro mount that was on the tops of his helmet might have had an impact on the seriousness of his injury.
 Subsequently, the value of the company dropped by 20%.
 The force of the impact against the rock was so strong that the helmet got split into 2 pieces.

 Before the accident, he saw one of his friend’s daughters needed help and wanted to go and help her, that’s where he lost control of the skis and fell.
 He was spending time with his son Mick and a couple of friends.

 He got help 4 minutes after the skiing accident, he couldn’t understand questions and his answers were unclear.
 The movement of his limbs was also irregular.

 Details about his medical state have always been kept very private by his family, which is to protect Michael and to avoid any unwanted attention.
 From time to time people have updated on his condition.
 In 2014 Philippe Streiff said that Schumacher is paralyzed and has to use a wheelchair to move and he can’t speak.
 For the next couple of years, his condition stayed relatively the same with small steps of improvement.
 He would cry when hearing the voices of his children or wife and when looking at the mountains around his home.